japila-books/spark-sql-internals/docs/spark-sql-properties.md

 The default value `65535` is the largest bytecode size possible for a valid Java method.
 When running on HotSpot, it may be preferable to set the value to `8000` (which is the value of `HugeMethodLimit` in the OpenJDK JVM settings)

-Use link:spark-sql-SQLConf.adoc#hugeMethodLimit[SQLConf.hugeMethodLimit] method to access the current value.
+Use [SQLConf.hugeMethodLimit](SQLConf.md#hugeMethodLimit) method to access the current value.

 | [[spark.sql.codegen.useIdInClassName]] *spark.sql.codegen.useIdInClassName*